remis/TailingDams/dam_detection_sliding_window/two_classes_smaller_images/readme.md

-Applying the neural net trained from scratch in dam_recognition.two_classes_cv_from_scratch in a sliding window manner to an image of a bigger area for dam detection
+Applying the neural net trained from scratch in dam_recognition.two_classes_cv_smaller_images in a sliding window manner to an image of a bigger area for dam detection

 Architecture is LeNet5-style